 That’s as much as a decent Tropicana PJ bungalow costs!
 (Image source: Tech Realtors on iproperty.com)

 To be honest, it’s a little hard to believe anyone could earn that kind of money from a single TikTok video… but who knows?
 We’ll be watching closely.
-But for now, that same article from The Guardian tells us that Loren Gray (@lorengray), a 17-year-old singer and TikTok superstar with 44.7million followers, makes an estimated USD200,000 per post.
+But for now, that same article from The Guardian tells us that Loren Gray (@lorengray on TikTok), a 17-year-old singer and TikTok superstar with 44.7million followers, makes an estimated USD200,000 per post.
 Adding to that, Byte (TikTok’s rival and Vine 2.0), is said to be offering creators USD250,000 for videos!

 Before we fly too far into the clouds, let’s reel ourselves back to reality.
 Such numbers are only fit for TikTok royalty with more followers than the entire population of Malaysia… so maybe keep your expectations *very* low if you’re just starting out.
 Oh, and if you do make a lot of money, don’t forget to pay your taxes to LHDN – they’ll be watching you, too. 😉